gizemdursun/automated-analysis-of-biomedical-signals-obtained-from-calcium-imaging/README.md

 ## Getting Started

+Ensure that all required files are added to the MATLAB path and run the function `main.m`

 ### Installation

 To load the calcium imaging video and the .zip file belong to video's ground truth data, run the function `install.m` to ensure that all required files are added to the MATLAB path.